 Even today you can see Stromatolites ‘fizzing’ underwater, releasing oxygen.

 Where do Stromatolites live?

-Living stromatolites are no longer widely distributed.
-There are only two well-developed marine stromatolites areas in the world: in the Bahamas and at Hamelin Pool in the Shark Bay area of Western Australia.
-Hamelin Pool is home to the most extensive living stromatolite system in the world: the organisms thrive in the area’s hypersaline water, which is twice as saline as normal seawater.
+Living Stromatolites are no longer widely distributed.
+There are only two well-developed marine Stromatolite areas in the world: in the Bahamas and at Hamelin Pool in the Shark Bay area of Western Australia.
+Hamelin Pool is home to the most extensive living Stromatolite system in the world: the organisms thrive in the area’s hypersaline water, which is twice as salty as normal seawater.

-Hamlin Pool is perfect for stromatolites because it’s hypersaline.
-It’s hypersaline because sea grass forms a ‘barrier’ between Hamlin Pool and the rest of the ocean, preventing ocean circulation, which would dilute the super-salty water.(3) But, sea grass meadows are being damaged by the runoff caused by floods, and extreme temperature events.
-Climate change is likely to lead to more frequent tropical storms and more frequent flooding events in the area,(4) threatening the stromatolites of Hamlin Pool.
+But sea grass meadows are being damaged by the runoff caused by floods and extreme temperature events.
+Climate change is likely to lead to more frequent tropical storms and more frequent flooding events in the area,(4) threatening the Stromatolites of Hamelin Pool.

 What's Bush Heritage doing?

-On the border of Hamelin Pool lies Hamelin Station, a 202,00 ha property that Bush Heritage purchased in 2015.
+On the border of Hamelin Pool lies Hamelin Station, a 202,000 hectare property that we purchased in 2015.
 Hamelin Station was once a pastoral property running sheep and goats.
 We’ve since removed stock and have begun a process of restoration and revegetation.
 These land management practices will help to lessen the damage of runoff events in the future.

 Donate today to help us continue this and other vital conservation work.
 Most of our operating costs are funded by generous individuals.
 Donations over $2 are tax-deductible and we can't thank you enough for your support.